-How can genealogy help with social research
+Investigating the social world through genealogy

 MILLIE MILINOVA (PG Dip Social Research)

 mmilin02@student.bbk.ac.uk

 Genealogy is the study of family origins and history.
 In my presentation, I would like to explain how genealogy works, the nitty gritty of this practice and how it can be useful in studying and exploring social phenomena.
 Genealogy can provide valuable insight into race, social mobility and international migration.
 It can also be useful when we want to study family dynamics.
 The presentation will outline the starting points for research, the types of records used, where they could be found, and the methodology.
 It will also provide information on the most common challenges and pitfalls.